byrne365/Fresh-Tomatoes/README.md

 The file called `media.py` should not be changed unless you wish to add more instances.

 Thank you for reading the above file.
-`fresh_tomatoes.py` was created by Udacity as part of their nano degree program
+`fresh_tomatoes.py` was created by Udacity as part of their nano degree program.
+`Chrome` install readme, is the work of Google and is copied in part from the chrome download webiste.